 “Could the noble Agha Arslan count their number?”

 “Noble Blade of the Padishah, the Agha captured a few tongues.
 After some gentle prompting, they hurried to tell everything they knew.
-We learned that Erasmus Teuffel von Goundersdorf has 3,000 German and Spanish heavy cavalry under his flag and further 3,000 German landsknechts, led by Dietrich von Marcel.
+We learned that Erasmus Teuffel von Goundersdorf has 3,000 German and Spanish heavy cavalry under his flag and a further 3,000 German landsknechts, led by Dietrich von Marcel.
 Half of the Germans have long pikes and half of them have muskets.
 The best troops are the Italian mercenaries, 4,500 men, freshly recruited in Rome.
 Their commander is the wicked Sforza Pallavicini who had poisoned Cardinal Martinuzzi by the order of King Ferdinand.
 They have only six cannons altogether.”

 “What about the Hungarian warriors?”